gbif/regionalnodes/sessions/tuesday-theme-2.md

 Please view the presentations below ahead of the live panel discussions and use the GBIF community forum to ask any questions.

 ## Aligning GBIF and ALA
-*presentation by Dave Martin and Javier Molina*
+*Presentation by Dave Martin and Javier Molina*
 {% include vimeo.html id="566499732" %}

 ## Looking ahead: GBIF data model
-*presentation by GBIF Secretariat staff Tim Robertson, Head of Informatics*
+*Presentation by GBIF Secretariat staff Tim Robertson, Head of Informatics*
 {% include vimeo.html id="564608734" title="Looking ahead: GBIF data model" %}

 ## GBIF and the Post-2020 Global Biodiversity
-*presentation by GBIF Secretariat staff Andrew Rodrigues, Programme Officer*
+*Presentation by GBIF Secretariat staff Andrew Rodrigues, Programme Officer*
 {% include vimeo.html id="564608734" title="GBIF and the Post-2020 Global Biodiversity" %}

 ## Private-sector engagement: guidance materials, and role of nodes
-*presentation by GBIF Secretariat staff Andrew Rodrigues, Programme Officer*
+*Presentation by GBIF Secretariat staff Andrew Rodrigues, Programme Officer*
 {% include vimeo.html id="564604996" title="Private-sector engagement: guidance materials, and role of nodes" %}

 ## GBIF: potential for a thematic approach
-*presentation by GBIF staff Dmitry Schigel*
+*Presentation by GBIF staff Dmitry Schigel*
 {% include vimeo.html id="566502314" title="GBIF: potential for a thematic approachs" %}

 ## Ambassadors and users
-*presentation by GBIF staff Daniel Noesgaard and Dmitry Schigel*
+*Presentation by GBIF staff Daniel Noesgaard and Dmitry Schigel*
 {% include vimeo.html id="566502365" title="Ambassadors and users" %}